1. What is it?

 • Choose specific terms: Opt for uncommon words to refine your search.

-• Remove irrelevant terms: If a word is giving you unwanted results, remove it from the search.
+• Remove irrelevant terms: If a word gives you unwanted results, remove it from your search.

-• Restrict your search to Services : This will help you get more specific results.
+• Narrow your search to Services : This will help you get more specific results.

-• Check if a service is deprecated: If you can't find an old service, it might be deprecated.
+• Check if a service is unpublished: If you can't find an old service, it may be unpublished.

-• Browse by typology or themes and sub-themes : the catalog is organized in typologies as well as in thematic and sub-thematic areas.
-Select the topic and subtopic that best matches your search to get more accurate results.
+• Browse by typologies or topics and subtopics : the catalog is organized into typologies as well as thematic and subtopic areas.
+Select the topic and subtopic that best fits your search to obtain more precise results.

-• Apply other advanced search filters: you can refine the search by filtering by Results (All, services, procedures or initial and nearing completion), Term (in term, out of term and pending), Lender and Recipient (all, I am recipient, I am not recipient).
+• Apply other filters in the advanced search: you can refine your search by filtering by Results (All, services, procedures or initial and nearing completion procedures), Deadline (on time, overdue and pending), Provider , Recipient (all, I am the recipient, I am not the recipient).

 7. What is the filter bar and what is it for?

-The filter bar serves to limit the number of results and make it easier to search for the service or procedure you need.
-Note that this bar appears after your first search in the Catalog.
+The filter bar is used to limit the number of results and make it easier to find the service or procedure you need.
+Please note that this bar appears after you perform your first search in the Catalog.

-In the filter bar there are most of those available in the advanced search, which are:
+The filter bar contains most of those available in advanced search, which are:

-• Initials are the procedures that start a file and that can be processed from the Catalogue.
+• Initials are the procedures that initiate a file and that can be processed from the Catalog.

-• Nearing completion , which appear if we have also selected In term .
-These are the procedures that have a deadline of completion in the next 15 days.
+• About to finish , which appear if we have also selected On time .
+These are the procedures that have a completion deadline of the next 15 days.

 • Term , with the following options: